Certificate of Sponsorship (COS)

 • Complete removal of sponsorship privileges

-• Inclusion on publicly available list of revoked sponsors
+• Listed on public register of revoked sponsors

 Civil Penalties